google-code-export/pysal/pysal/esda/README.md

 	 - requires nxn variance matrix so not applicable for large n cases
 	 - we could still compare for smaller n
  - parallelize our version
+ 	- cl (done)
+	- multiprocessing
+	- after mp, see where we are
- - random sampling version
+ - random sampling version (maybe put on hold)
- - parallelize random sampling version
+ - parallelize random sampling version (put on hold)

  - idea for algorithm
 	 - if n < NLARGE
 		 - parallelized decompositional approach